Goha

 Goha is a 1958 French-Tunisian film.
-It starred Omar Sharif and it was the cinema debut of Claudia Cardinale.
+It starred Omar Sharif and it was the cinema debut of Claudia Cardinale in a small role.
 At the 1958 Cannes Film Festival it was awarded with the Jury Prize and it had been nominated for the Palme d'Or.
 It was shown as part of the Cannes Classics section of the 2013 Cannes Film Festival.